Applying For Financial Aid

 - Note 2: When you receive your SAR you may also contact a SFCC Financial Aid advisor to let them know you are interested in attending and receiving financial aid from SFCC.
 At that time the Financial Aid advisor will confirm your application was received from the Central Processing System (CPS) and determine if your financial aid application was selected for verification by CPS.

 9. If selected for verification you must provide requested documentation to the SFCC Financial Aid Office before any aid eligibility can be determined.
-Common documents needed to verify your financial aid application information are federal tax return transcript, all W-2s, child support received/paid documents, Supplemental Nutrition Assistance Program documents , and a SFCC verification worksheet (provided by the Financial Aid Office).
+Common documents needed to verify your financial aid application information are federal tax return transcript, all W-2s, child support received/paid documents, Supplemental Nutrition Assistance Program documents, and other SFCC verification worksheets and documents.
 This is another reason you should file early for financial aid.
 Due to the large volume of applicants during the summer months it can take several weeks to process your financial aid file through the verification process and determine your eligibility for financial aid.

 - Note: The student must complete their financial aid file before they can receive any Title IV funds.

-14. If you have excess financial aid a check will be mailed to you approximately seven to eight weeks into the semester.
-The actual dates will be posted on the Financial Aid Tab in mySTAR.
+15. If you have excess financial aid a check will be mailed to you approximately seven to eight weeks into the semester.
+The actual dates will be posted on the Financial Aid News channel in mySTAR.

 - Note: Pell and loan funds are electronically sent to the school and placed into the student's account.
 These funds will be placed onto the student's account within three days of the school receiving the funds.
 The credit balance checks will be mailed within 14 days of SFCC receiving the money and placing it on your account.